I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ne-irb-ide-power-state.md

 </dl>

 ## -remarks
-<p>The IDE_POWER_STATE enumeration type is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550220">AtaPortRequestPowerStateChange</a> routine to request a power state transition for a device.</p>

-<p>The IDE_POWER_STATE enumeration type is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550220">AtaPortRequestPowerStateChange</a> routine to request a power state transition for a device.</p>

-<p>The IDE_POWER_STATE enumeration type is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550220">AtaPortRequestPowerStateChange</a> routine to request a power state transition for a device.</p>
+<p>The IDE_POWER_STATE enumeration type is used in conjunction with the <a href="..\irb\nf-irb-ataportrequestpowerstatechange.md">AtaPortRequestPowerStateChange</a> routine to request a power state transition for a device.</p>

 ## -requirements
 <table>